Évry Cathedral: Material

-The cathedral exterior gives the impression of being constructed entirely of brick, but actually is composed of two cylinders of reinforced concrete covered with bricks of the classic construction size.
-The inner cylinder is 29.3 m; the outer is 38.4 m The space between the cylinders is filled with passageways, staircases and technical spaces.
+The cathedral exterior gives the impression of being constructed entirely of brick, but is actually composed of two cylinders of reinforced concrete covered with bricks of the classic construction size.
+The inner cylinder is 29.3 m; the outer is 38.4 m.
+The space between the cylinders is filled with passageways, staircases and technical spaces.

-The brick of the exterior is designed as a series of horizontal bands, broken by a small number windows.
+The brick of the exterior is designed as a series of horizontal bands, broken by a small number of windows.
 The bricks are laid in designs that give it a delicate, lace-like quality.
 Botta explained that he selected brick for its aesthetic qualities, and because "I try to utilise the most basic, humble materials, but with the desire to give them a certain dignity."

 Northwest side – bell tower

 The highest point of the cylinder faces to the northwest, and presents a series of geometric forms and symbols from the bottom to the top.
 At the bottom is a hemispherical window with a design that represents a stylised tree of life.
-Above this are the windows of the National Center for Sacred Art. separated by a vertical rectangular column that contains a stairway.
-Above this is an oculus window, in the form of a rosace, and above it, attached to the facade, is the metallic bell tower, containing five bells.
+Above this are the windows of the National Centre for Sacred Art, separated by a vertical rectangular column that contains a stairway.
+Above this is an oculus window and above it, attached to the façade, is the metallic bell tower, containing five bells.
 The bell tower supports the cross above.

 Southeast side – main entrance

-The principal entrance to the cathedral is on the southwest side, behind a v-shaped terrace.
-The voussures over the entry porch suggest the portal of a Gothic cathedral, but in this case, the voussures are pure rectangles without sculpture, designed to highlight the contrast between darkness and light.
-Over the entrance are rows of small vertical windows that resemble the meurtrières, or narrow defensive arrow slits, adding to the appearance of a medieval castle.
+The principal entrance to the cathedral is on the southeast side, behind a V-shaped terrace.
+The archivolts over the entry porch suggest the portal of a Gothic cathedral, but in this case are pure rectangles without sculpture, designed to highlight the contrast between darkness and light.
+Over the entrance are rows of small vertical windows that resemble arrowslits, adding to the appearance of a medieval castle.